 So, this is the workflow you need to follow:

-- Double tap at the center of the Time Bar to set the date to today and the time to right now.
+- Double tap the center of the Time Bar to set the date to today and the time to right now.

 - Swipe the panels above the map until you get to Panel 8 (see screenshot below).

 If the shot you want doesn't happen during that New Moon, tap again the picture of the Milky Way on the top panel to jump in time to the next New Moon.
 If necessary, keep repeating the process until you get the shot you want.
+Until you find the Milky Way in the position you need.

 Following these steps I figured out that the photo I want happens both in August and September 2019.
 So let's check August's New Moon (August 30th).